Raphdeumax/ConfigMgr.Configuration.Webservice/README.md

 - AddClientToCollection :
 Add a Client in a collection
 - AddComputerAssociationForMigration :
 Add a computer association between a computer and older computer for a single user
 - AddDPGroups :
 Add a distribution point to a Distribution Group

-AddPackageOnDistributionPoint :
+- AddPackageOnDistributionPoint :
 Add a package on a Distribution Point

-AddSecondaryToCollection :
+- AddSecondaryToCollection :
 Add a distribution Group to a Collection

-AddSenderAddress :
+- AddSenderAddress :
 Add a sender Address in order to communicate with a new site recently created

-AddSiteBoundaries :
+- AddSiteBoundaries :
 Add Site Boundary

-AddUnknownClientToCollection :
+- AddUnknownClientToCollection :
 Add an unknown Client from a collection

-AssignApplicationToCollection :
+- AssignApplicationToCollection :
 Deploy an application on a collection of devices or Users

-CopyPackageOnDP :
+- CopyPackageOnDP :
 Copy all packages on the Dp from a Reference Distribution Point

-CreateApplication :
+- CreateApplication :
 Add an unknown Client from a collection

-GetADSiteFromGateway :
+- GetADSiteFromGateway :
 Get ADSite by Gateway

-GetADSiteFromIP :
+- GetADSiteFromIP :
 Get ADSite by IP Address

-GetAllBoundaries :
+- GetAllBoundaries :
 Get all boundaries available in SCCM

-GetAllClient :
+- GetAllClient :
 Retrieve all clients informations available in SCCM

-GetAllDPGroups :
+- GetAllDPGroups :
 Get all DP Groups available in SCCM

-GetAllUserAdmin :
+- GetAllUserAdmin :
 Retrieve all clients informations available in SCCM

-GetApplicationsListInfos :
+- GetApplicationsListInfos :
 Get all applications assign to a Site

-GetClientByName :
+- GetClientByName :
 Retrieve Clients associate to the UserName (Without domain)

-GetClientBySubnet :
+- GetClientBySubnet :
 Retrieve Clients associate to a subnet (format = > 192.168.1.0)

-GetClientByUUID :
+- GetClientByUUID :
 Retrieve client informations available in SCCM by BIOS UUID identifier

-GetClientByUserName :
+- GetClientByUserName :
 Retrieve Clients associate to the UserName (Without domain)

-GetClientDetailsLDAP :
+- GetClientDetailsLDAP :
 Get Computer informations from the active directory

-GetClientExist :
+- GetClientExist :
 Client Exist ?
 1=Yes | 0=No

-GetClientOSByResourceID :
+- GetClientOSByResourceID :
 Retrieve client Operating System informations available in SCCM by ResourceID

-GetCollectionID :
+- GetCollectionID :
 Get all Collection ID associate to a client

-GetCriticalSiteComponent :
+- GetCriticalSiteComponent :
 Get All Critical status for a component, example : SMS_MP

-GetDirectCollectionID :
+- GetDirectCollectionID :
 Get all direct collection assignement to a Client

-GetLocationSite :
+- GetLocationSite :
 Get client Location by IP Address

-GetPackagesListInfos :
+- GetPackagesListInfos :
 Get all Packages | Boot Images | Windows Updates assign to a Site

-GetParentSiteInfos :
+- GetParentSiteInfos :
 Get a parent of a SCCM server

-GetServerExist :
+- GetServerExist :
 SCCM Server Exist => 1=Yes | 0=No

-GetServerInfos :
+- GetServerInfos :
 Get the SCCM Server informations

-GetSiteCodeInfos :
+- GetSiteCodeInfos :
 Get the Site code of a SCCM Server

-GetTaskSequencesListInfos :
+- GetTaskSequencesListInfos :
 Get all task sequences assign to a Site

-GetUnknowClientByUUID :
+- GetUnknowClientByUUID :
 Check for 'Unknown' Client record by UUID (SMBIOS GUID)

-IsInAllSystemsCollection :
+- IsInAllSystemsCollection :
 Check if client exist in the collection AllSystems

-IsPackageExist :
+- IsPackageExist :
 Check if a package exist in SCCM

-RefreshAllPackages :
+- RefreshAllPackages :
 Refresh all packages assign to a distribution point

-RefreshPackage :
+- RefreshPackage :
 Refresh a package assign to a distribution point

-RemoveClientByName :
+- RemoveClientByName :
 Remove client in SCCM by Name

-RemoveClientByUUID :
+- RemoveClientByUUID :
 Remove client in SCCM by BIOS UUID identifier

-RemoveClientFromCollection :
+- RemoveClientFromCollection :
 Remove a Client from a collection

-RemoveClientLDAP :
+- RemoveClientLDAP :
 Remove a computer from the active directory

-RemoveDPGroups :
+- RemoveDPGroups :
 Remove a distribution point from a Distribution Group

-RemovePackageFromDistributionPoint :
+- RemovePackageFromDistributionPoint :
 Remove a Package from a distribution point

-RemoveSenderAddress :
+- RemoveSenderAddress :
 Remove a Sender Address

-RemoveServerFromSCCM :
+- RemoveServerFromSCCM :
-Remove a server from SCCL
+Remove a server from SCCM

-RemoveSiteBoundaries :
+- RemoveSiteBoundaries :
 Remove all site boundaries associte to a Server site

-RemoveUnknowClientByUUID :
+- RemoveUnknowClientByUUID :
 Check for 'Unknown' Client record by UUID (SMBIOS GUID)

-RemoveUnknownClientFromCollection :
+- RemoveUnknownClientFromCollection :
 Remove an unknown Client from a collection

-SyncKeySecondary :
+- SyncKeySecondary :
 Send the Secondary Key to The Primary server and conversely in order to synchronize both sites

-UpdateSiteBoundaries :
+- UpdateSiteBoundaries :
 Update site boundaries

 # Supported Configurations